StockholmCityRP/scrp-scripts/README.md

 - Speed limiter with `B`
 - Discord bot (dumpes chat), set the convar `chat_webhook` in server cfg
 - Server restart alert
+- Drift mode! `Numpad 9` to toggle the script and press `Left Shift` to drift

 ### Requirements
 - ES